-Windows Task Scheduler allows you to run tasks both on schedule and when a certain event appears in the Event Viewer (described in detail in the post “Using Event Triggers in Windows“).
+Windows Task Scheduler allows you to run tasks both on schedule and when a certain event appears in the Event Viewer (using Windows Event Triggers).
 In this article, we’ll show you how to create a scheduled task that automatically runs after another task completes successfully.

 Suppose you want to run a Pong scheduler task after the Ping job completes successfully.

 - Open the Task Scheduler console (

 - Click the History tab on the bottom taskbar.
 It contains the complete history of events related to this scheduled task; If Task Scheduler only shows the History (Disabled) tab, you need to click Enable All Task History in the right Actions pane.
 After that, all task events will be displayed in the History tab.

 - We need the event with the Event ID 102 (

 Task completed) which appears after the successful completion of the task (